A positive characterization of rational maps: Quasi-conformal surgery

 \begin{remark} Theorem~\ref{thm:rational-surfaces-embed} is also true if we take $P_F$ to be an invariant subset of the points of~$P$ whose forward orbit lands in a branched cycle, as long as there is at least one point of $P_F$ in each component of $\Sigma$.
-For instance, for polynomials we may take $P_F = \{\infty\}$. \end{remark}
+For instance, for polynomials we may take $P_F = \{\infty\}$; this is essentially the setting of Douady-Hubbard's original paper. \end{remark}